 Current UW Milwaukee students are eligible to participate.
 Students may be self-referred; referred by a coach, counselor, advisor or other concerned persons; or mandated to participate by University Housing, the Dean of Students Office, other University administrators or a municipal court.
 For students who are 17 years old or younger, a signed parental consent form is required prior to participation.

 There is no fee for UWM students who participate voluntarily (not mandated).
 For mandated students, payment in full is required prior to or upon arrival at the program.
-Exact cash, check or credit card (Visa or MC) are accepted.
+Exact cash, check or money order are accepted.
 Residential students mandated by Housing are charged through PAWS and may be assessed additional fees by Housing.

 Effective July 1, 2015, fees for students who are mandated to participate are: